medimarket.com logo

 The place of microcurrent in the electrotherapy system

-Microcurrent therapy is one of many modalities — it does not replace other proven methods but complements them.
-The internal links below help place microcurrent within the broader electrotherapy offering:
+Microcurrent is one of many electrotherapy tools — it does not replace other proven methods, it complements them.
+The links below help place microcurrent within the wider offering:

 • Electrotherapy methods — an overview of the complete methodology.